KubeRocketCI/docs/docs/operator-guide/artifacts-verification.md

 ## Verify Container Images

-EPAM Delivery Platform's container images are signed using cosign with the [cosign.pub](https://raw.githubusercontent.com/epam/edp-install/master/cosign.pub) key for signing and transparency.
+KubeRocketCI's container images are signed using cosign with the [cosign.pub](https://raw.githubusercontent.com/epam/edp-install/master/cosign.pub) key for signing and transparency.
 You can verify a container image's signature by executing the `cosign verify` command.

 To confirm the authenticity of the image, run the `cosign verify` command.
 See the example below: